 How to Get to Rio Antirrio Bridge

-From Patras, you can get to the town of Rio with a suburban train and then walk or take a taxi to the bridge.
+From Patras, you can get to the town of Rio by suburban train and then walk or take a taxi to the bridge.
 Alternatively, you can take a taxi directly from Patras to the bridge.
 We took a train from Athens to Kiato and another one from Kiato to Aigio.
-The railway line between Aigio and Patras is under construction, but buses are replacing the trains.
+The railway line between Aigio and Patras is under construction, but buses cover the route.
 You can ask the driver to hop-off in Rio, close to the bridge.
 In Antirrio there is a pole with a taxi number, so you should call one.
 If you don’t have a European number, ask someone in the kiosk next to the pole to call the taxi for you.
 In Rio, taxis are waiting for passengers.

 Where to Stay in Nafpaktos

 Nafpaktos hosts a plethora of hotels for every taste.
 Just like elsewhere in Greece, they are either small or middle size family-owned hotels.
 We stayed at the gorgeous Flisvos Hotel, ten minutes away from the Port.
-Its location at the end of the Psani Beach was ideal, as we wanted to avoid the crowds.
-Our room was huge, with a large terrace overlooking the sea.
+Its location at the end of the Psani Beach is ideal, as we wanted to avoid the crowds.
+Rooms are huge, and have a large terrace overlooking the sea.
 They also allowed us to have breakfast in the room.
 If you prefer staying in the city center, some of the best options include Amaryllis Hotel, Akti Hotel, Ilion Hotel, and Pepo’s Guesthouse.